 Is a new cat in your future?
-Each spring, kitten season may bless you with a new feline friend.
+Each spring and fall, kitten season may bless you with a new feline friend.
 But can you predict talkative cats?
 You wonder, why does my cat meow so much?
 Heck, cat meowing may be one way cats show love.
 My Siamese wannabe Seren lived to be 21-years-old, and she talked constantly.
 We relished her kitty conversations, but some cats over-indulge and pet parents want to stop cat meowing.

 Karma-Kat rarely talks unless we address him and doesn’t randomly meow.
 Mostly, Karma comments center around FOOD and TREATS.
 He also meows at Shadow–thank goodness the noise doesn’t scare him!
 Yes, he understands the words, and his “meow” is typically a “yes, please” answer to our questions.
 Oh, and Karma “announces” when he uses the (ahem) facilities.